MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringw.md

 ### -param lpDestStr [out, optional]

 Pointer to a buffer in which this function retrieves the mapped string or a sort key.
 When the application uses this function to generate a sort key, the destination string can contain an odd number of bytes.
 The LCMAP_BYTEREV flag only reverses an even number of bytes.
 The last byte (odd-positioned) in the sort key is not reversed.
+Note when the <i>cchSrc</i> parameter does not include space for the terminating null character, no terminating null character is written to <i>lpDestStr</i>, even if the buffer size given by the parameter <i>cchDest</i> would allow it.

 <div class="alert"><b>Note</b>  The destination string can be the same as the source string only if LCMAP_UPPERCASE or LCMAP_LOWERCASE is set.
 Otherwise, the strings cannot be the same.
 If they are, the function fails.</div>
 <div> </div>